Former worker gets new trial in fake-gun McDonald’s stickup

-A man convicted of using a fake gun to try robbing a McDonald’s restaurant where he once worked has been granted a new trial.
+TRENTON, N.J.
+(AP) — A man convicted of using a fake gun to try robbing a McDonald’s restaurant where he once worked has been granted a new trial.

 In a unanimous ruling, New Jersey’s Supreme Court held that a trial judge unfairly prevented Thomas Outland from acting as his own attorney at his 2017 trial.